maelys-mcardle/snowflake/docs/language-reference.md

 CODE  MNEMONIC  PARAMETERS       DESCRIPTION
 ---  ---------  --------------   -----------
 00   !!!
-[LITERAL]        A comment.
+[LITERAL]        A comment that is embedded with the code.
-                                 Defining a comment is optional.
+                                 For comments not embedded in the code, use double semi-colons (";;").
 01   ###        LABEL  [LITERAL] A label.
                                  Labels are positive integers.
                                  Names are optional.
 They are strings when defined.